rjankovic/bifabrik/docs/tutorial/dst_warehouse_table.md

  - Implementing incremental load methods, identity columns, etc. similar to the [lakehouse table destination](dst_table.md)

 ## Connecting to a Fabric warehouse
-While Fabric notebooks can easily connect to lakehouses, things are not so straightforward when connecting to a Fabric warehouse (a.k.a Synapse Data Warehouse.
+While Fabric notebooks can easily connect to lakehouses, things are not so straightforward when connecting to a Fabric warehouse (a.k.a Synapse Data Warehouse).
 We cannot attach a warehouse to a notebook and we have to use TSQL to write any data.

 `bifabrik` uses [pyodbc](https://pypi.org/project/pyodbc/) with service principal authentication to connect to warehouses.
 For this to work, we need to set a few things up.